Austoe6/tech-blog/src/content/blog/2018-07-19-avi-format-how-to-convert-to-mp4-and-using-avi-converters.md

 ---
 templateKey: blog
-title: AVI file?
-How to convert AVI  to MP4
+title: How to convert AVI  to MP4
 date: '2018-07-19T00:18:04+03:00'
 thumbnail: /img/film-1668918_1280.jpg
 description: >-
-  AVI file format.
-This is a list of relevant video converter you can use to convert AVI video file to MP4.
+  This is a detailed preview of AVI file and how to convert AVI to MP4.
+There is also a list of relevant video converter you can use to convert AVI video file to MP4.
 Also, we have a step by step tutorial to convert AVI to MP4 using VLC. it's free of charge and efficient.
 AVI is the abbreviation for Audio Video Interleave.
 category: software
 author: Austin Okhala
 featured: true